dj3520/HelpingHand/README.md

 # HelpingHand

 Helper tool for Phasmophobia.
-Not functional at all just yet.
-Check again later maybe?
+Check the boxes when you find evidence, and the possibilities list will shrink.